ChaosTheChaotic/Adiman/README.md

 # Installing

-(There are only linux builds currently) Head over to [releases](https://github.com/ChaosTheChaotic/Adiman/releases/latest), download the appimage for your architecture, mark executable (if needed) and run the appimage
+(There are only linux builds currently) Head over to [releases](https://github.com/ChaosTheChaotic/Adiman/releases/latest) (or download from artifacts if your architecture isnt there yet), download the appimage for your architecture, mark executable (if needed) and run the appimage

 # Features